khanh-devos/blog_memory/_posts/2025-01-16-Data-Engineer.md

 - Beam: Apache Beam is *a unified data processing model for batch and streaming PIPELINES*.
 Beam does not process data by itself, it provides a powerful, portable API for defining data pipelines that get executed by *big data engines* like Apache Spark, Apache Flink, Google Cloud Dataflow, and Samza for data processing.
 It supports Python, Java, Go, and SQL, integrating seamlessly with TFX for ML and cloud services, making it ideal for cross-platform deployments.
 Its flexible API allows developers to write once and execute anywhere, optimizing ETL, AI, and real-time data processing. (*Note: Cloud Shell doesn't support Beam because of its weak resources*)

 - Hadoop: it is *an open-source Java framework for distributed storage and processing of large datasets*.
 It is designed to run on clusters of commodity hardware.
 Some libraries like *PySpark* allow you to write Hadoop jobs in Python.

+- runner: refers to the Cloud service backend that manages all the operations of that service, including controlling workers activity.

 1. **"Migration Task" from existing private data to Google Cloud**: